quangnguyen30192/Comrade/README.md

 ### Enabling in Nvim

-To enable automatically when nvim is opened, set:
+To enable automatically when nvim is opened, set in your config:

     let g:comrade_enabled = v:true

-, in your config.
 To start at will, use:

-    :ComradeInit
+    :ComradeEnable

 ### Completion